-If you intend to put money in a savings account, it’s natural to try and find a bank that offers you the highest possible return on your money.
-You may take time to shop for the best interest rates, while also exploring which banks have the fewest fees.
+If you plan to put money in a savings account, it’s natural to try and find a bank that offers you the highest possible return on your money.
+You may take time to shop for the best interest rates while also exploring which banks have the lowest fees.

-In recent years, savers have benefitted from the growth of online banks that have been competing with offers of above-average interest rates and low costs.
+In recent years, savers have benefitted from the growth of online banks competing with offers of above-average interest rates and low costs.

 Many banks have also been trying to lure deposits by the way they calculate total interest returns.
-Specifically, some banks will compound interest on a daily basis, rather than monthly or quarterly, and this can lead to additional income for the account holder.
-Online banks offering daily compounding include Ally Bank, PurePoint Financial, and Marcus by Goldman Sachs.
+Specifically, some banks will compound interest daily, rather than monthly or quarterly, which can lead to additional income for the account holder.

 But how much more can you earn through daily compounding?
 Does it make enough of a difference to be a deciding factor when selecting a bank?
-Our analysis suggests that you’ll earn a very small amount of additional passive income, and that it should not be a crucial differentiator when deciding on what bank to choose.
+Typically, you’ll only earn a very small amount of additional passive income, so daily compounding shouldn't be a crucial differentiator when deciding on what bank to choose.

 How Does Compound Interest Work?